nautsio/staging/posts/blogpost/_posts/2015-03-18-reducing-your-docker-image-size.md

 tags: docker
 externalurl: http://woudenberg.io/reducing-docker-image-size/
 ---
-Using the basic Dockerfile syntax it is quite easy to create a fully functional Docker image.
-But if you just start adding commands to the Dockerfile the resulting image can become unnecessary big.
-This makes it harder to move the image around.
+Using the basic [Dockerfile syntax](https://docs.docker.com/reference/builder/) it is quite easy to create a fully functional Docker image.
+But if you just start adding commands to the Dockerfile the resulting image will become bigger and bigger.

-A few basic actions can reduce this significantly.
+A few basic actions can reduce your image size significantly.